SIAD: Self-supervised Image Anomaly Detection System: Abstract

 \section{Abstract}

-Recent trends in cloud computing technology effectively boosted the application of visual inspection.
+Recent trends in AIGC effectively boosted the application of visual inspection.
 However, most of the available systems work in a human-in-the-loop manner and can not provide long-term support to the online application.
-To make a step forward, this paper outlines an automatic annotation system called SsaA, working in a self-supervised learning manner, for continuously making the online visual inspection in the manufacturing automation scenarios.
-Benefit from the self-supervised learning, SsaA is effective to establish a visual inspection application for the whole life-cycle of manufacturing.
+To make a step forward, this paper outlines an automatic image anomaly detection system called SIAD, working in a self-supervised learning manner, for continuously making the online visual inspection in the manufacturing automation scenarios.
+Benefit from the self-supervised learning, SIAD is effective to establish a visual inspection application for the whole life-cycle of manufacturing.
 In the early stage, with only the anomaly-free data, the unsupervised algorithms are adopted to process the pretext task and generate coarse labels for the following data.
 Then supervised algorithms are trained for the downstream task.
-With user-friendly web-based interfaces, SsaA is very convenient to integrate and deploy both of the unsupervised and supervised algorithms.
-So far, the SsaA system has been adopted for some real-life industrial applications.
+With user-friendly web-based interfaces, SIAD is very convenient to integrate and deploy both of the unsupervised and supervised algorithms.